wp-plugins/add-meta-tags/readme.txt

 Read more information about the [Add-Meta-Tags installation](http://www.g-loaded.eu/2006/01/05/add-meta-tags-wordpress-plugin/ "Official Add-Meta-Tags Homepage").

-== Upgrade Notice ==

-= 2.9 =

-- In 2.9 publisher social media profile links can no longer be set in the WordPress user profile page.
-Please move such information to the `Publisher Settings` section of Add-Meta-Tags settings page (Settings->Metadata).
-Social media profile links for authors (AMT fields) are still available in the WordPress user profile page and should not be modified.

 == Frequently Asked Questions ==

 = Plugin X displays a warning about Add-Meta-Tags being incompatible!
 What should I do? =